 - Contact your local electric provider and make sure you’ll have the power turned on.

 - Buy an Internet/cable plan.
 Make sure your budget can handle it.

-- Save accordingly for your move-in fees.
+- Get a moving quote early and save accordingly for your move-in fees.

 - Have your basic furniture needs met — a bed, dressers, a table, a couch, etc.